EhsanAlaviNahad/Sparx-Reader-Tutor/README.md

 ## Contact

-For questions or support, please open an issue on GitHub or contact the project
+For questions or support, please open an issue on GitHub or contact the